 This reserve is used to record the value of equity benefits provided to employees and directors as part of their remuneration.
+Refer to section 7 in the Directors' Report for further details of these plans.

 Foreign currency reserve

 The foreign currency translation reserve is used to record the exchange differences arising from the translation of the financial statements of foreign subsidiaries.